Class DoublyLinkedList<E, R>

 • Time Complexity: O(1) Space Complexity: O(1)

-The clear function resets the linked list by setting the head, tail, and size to undefined and 0 respectively.
+The clear function resets the linked list by setting the head, tail, and length to undefined and 0 respectively.

 Returns void